-Late work for any of the warm-ups, quizzes, developmental logs, and exams are NOT accepted for FIVE major reasons:
+Late work for any of the warm-ups, quizzes, developmental logs, and exams are NOT accepted for FOUR major reasons:

-- 1. You are given sufficient or extended periods of time to complete the required assignments so you do have time to catch up as needed across these weeks. - 2.
-Grades are due to the university the noon of Monday (6/24) right after the last day (6/21) of the semester.
+- 1. Grades are due to the university the noon of Monday (6/23) right after the last day (6/20) of the semester.
 Therefore, there is basically no room for making up any week 6 assignments (i.e., Ch.
-17 wrap-up and quiz, last exam if you opt for it). - 3.
-For the Week 1-5 warm-ups & chapter quizzes, the first three unit exams and the weekly logs, one lowest grade will be dropped which is a buffer for any mild scale of missed work. - 4.
-Summer A is a fast-paced semester with only 6 weeks for contents normally would be covered through 15-16 weeks.
-By registering for this fast-paced class, you are committed to learn and proceed in a pace much faster than that in a regular spring or fall semester. - 5.
+17 wrap-up and quiz, last exam if you opt for it). - 2.
+For Week 1-5 warm-ups & chapter quizzes, the first three unit exams, and the weekly logs, one lowest grade will be dropped which is a buffer for any mild scale of missed work.

+- 3. Summer A is a fast-paced semester with only 6 weeks for contents normally would be covered through 15-16 weeks.
+By registering for this fast-paced class, you are committed to learn and proceed in a pace much faster than that in a regular spring or fall semester. - 4.
 Time management is an essential life and academic skill.
 I would like to challenge you to demonstrate your efficient time management skills by completing work on time.
 So no procrastination please.